israelEOM/crowdfunding/README.md

 ## Install Metatask to use your Crypto Wallet
 - https://metamask.io/
-- Create youy wallet (Pin the add on in your browser)
+- Create your wallet (Pin the add on in your browser)
 - Go to Etherium Mainnet > Show/hide test networks
 - Toggle On 'Show test networks'